As seen in:

 - From the list of your skills, select 7–10 that are most relevant to the job ad.

-Below, you can see an example of a 1-year experience resume format for software developers:
+Below, you can see an example of a 1-year experience resume format for software engineer:

-1 Year Experience Resume Format for Software Developer: Skill Section
+1 Year Experience Resume Format for Software Engineer: Skill Section